mmkari/react-star-picker/docusaurus/docs/tutorial/styling.md

 </div>
 ```

-In addition to the class names listed above for each element, every "StarPickerButton" **button** and "DefaultStarComponent" **div** is given the class names of:
+In addition to the class names listed above for each element, every "StarPickerButton" **button** is given the class names of:

 - `selected` if the button is part of the current selection
 - `addSelection` if not selected but is part of suggested selection during hover